 Circular – Cycles Of Remembrance (2010)

-Johannes Riedel crafts each track with layered synthesizer waves and modulated bass that ebb and flow like an internal electro-neural pulse.
-Subtle rhythmic shifts and evolving tones pull the listener into a hypnotic, dreamlike state.
+Johannes Riedel builds the tracks here around layered synthesizer waves and modulated bass that rise and recede like an internal electro-neural pulse.
+That constant motion, along with the subtle rhythmic shifts and evolving tones, gives the music a hypnotic and dreamlike quality.

 Shrine – Quintessence (2019)

-Quintessence unfolds in five elemental movements—Earth, Water, Air, Fire, and Quintessence—each distinct yet woven into a powerful, immersive arc.
+Quintessence unfolds in five elemental movements — Earth, Water, Air, Fire, and Quintessence — each distinct yet woven into a powerful arc.
 Textures swirl with field recordings, layered drones, and ethereal voices, building to immersive walls of sound that evoke both cosmic scale and elemental mystery.

 Wow Sailor – Happy Fear (2022)